DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/assertions.md

      ![Selecting an element](../../../../images/working-with-testcafe-studio/creating-assertion/selecting-element.png)

 3. TestCafe shows the property list for the picked element.
-Select a desired property from the property list.
+Double-click a desired property from the property list.

     ![Selecting a property](../../../../images/working-with-testcafe-studio/creating-assertion/selecting-property.png)